Share this guide

-Click one of the links below to learn how to connect and share the device's screen.
+Click one of these links to learn how to connect and share the device’s screen:

 Having issues connecting?
 See troubleshooting tips and best practices for connecting.

-Engage your class by sharing a computer screen to present a video, slideshow, PDF, or anything else you can show on your desktop.
+Engage your class by wirelessly sharing a computer or tablet screen to present a video, slideshow, PDF, and more.

-From your device, walk through step-by-step directions to help students understand what they're supposed to do.
+From your device, walk through step-by-step directions to enhance student understanding.

 Enrich discussions by sharing from multiple devices.

-Enhance your lessons by asking students to share videos, images, or work that relates to the subject matter and share their thoughts with the class.
+Enhance your lessons by asking students to share videos, images, or work that relates to the subject matter to extend thinking.

-Students can look for images, news articles, current events, or even songs of connecting ideas.
+Students can look for images, news articles, current events, or songs of connecting ideas.

 Students can create metaphors or similes for the concepts they're studying to show a deeper understanding.